ibbles/LearningUnreal/Widget Blueprint.md

 This has a high performance cost if there are many Bindings.
 This cost is especially unnecessary for widgets that don't change often.

-An alternative to Bindings is a [[Custom Events|Custom Event]] in the Widget's Event Graph.
+An alternative to Bindings is a [[Custom Event]] in the Widget's Event Graph.
-The [[Custom Events|Custom Event]] can have a Parameter that is the new state the Widget should display.
+The [[Custom Event]] can have a Parameter that is the new state the Widget should display.